rust-lang/book/second-edition/src/ch13-01-closures.md

 <!-- I've suggested moving this next paragraph up from below, I found this
 section difficult to follow with this next paragraph -->

-This is because functions are part of an explicit interface exposed to your users, so defining this interface rigidly is important for ensuring that everyone agrees on what types of values a function uses and returns.
-Closures aren't used in an exposed interface like this, though: they're stored in variables and used without naming them and exposing them to be invoked by users of our library.
+Type annotations are required on functions because they're are part of an explicit interface exposed to your users.
+Defining this interface rigidly is important for ensuring that everyone agrees on what types of values a function uses and returns.
+Closures aren't used in an exposed interface like this,
+though: they're stored in variables and used without naming them and exposing them to be invoked by users of our library.

 Additionally, closures are usually short and only relevant within a narrow context rather than in any arbitrary scenario.
 Within these limited contexts,